rcardin/scalar-2025/deck.md

 What if we can define `flatMap` and `map` in our Effect System 🤓?

 We need to play some tricks.
-Let's define a class sorrounding an effect and implement the `flatMap` and `map` function on it
+Let's define a class surrounding an effect and implement the `flatMap` and `map` functions on it

 ```scala 3
 final class Effect[F](val unsafe: F)